 Which one of the remote working memes are you?

 I think I’m a mix of the Zoomer and Back-to-the-future of working-from-home memes.
 I do know a few people on the team who are Just-in-timers though, judging by how they looked when we played 100 Point Challenge’s “The Puzzle” against each other!

 In all seriousness though, I know for certain that I’m not alone in missing my team and office vibes.
 No matter how many virtual stand ups and social meets you organize, the comradery just isn’t the same online as it would be in-person.

-I’m just hanging in there with the hope that in a post-pandemic world, we can opt for a balance between going to work, and working remotely.
+I’m just hanging in there with the hope that in a post-pandemic world, we can opt for a balance between going to work, and working remote.
 This way, we are neither deprived of familiarity nor are we suffering from a loss in regimen.
-Which meme do you think fits you, out of these 15 best remote work memes?
+Which meme do you think fits you, out of these 15 best remote working memes?